-Some of it is about the Center of the Universe (me), some about my ex-wives, friends, relatives, the President (lots of bad stuff about him that I would like to take back now that Hillary is Secretary of State.
+Some of it is about the Center of the Universe (me), some about my ex-wives, friends, relatives, the President (lots of bad stuff about him that I wanted to take back after Hillary became Secretary of State.
 Sorry, Barack!).

 Basically, all the stuff that I trusted her with is now in the hands of someone I don’t know, about whom I can only guess the worst.
 Is he a closet hacker?
 Will he be sending me emails loaded with viruses?
 Will he contact people to tell them the awful things I write when I think no one is reading my stuff?
 How about that long, detailed email concerning the threesome I had with those big-breasted red-heads in the back seat of my Porsche when I was still a bachelor?
 (Alright, that one is not entirely true.
 There was only one red-head.
 She had normal sized breasts.
 And it was a Volkswagen, but I was single.)

 The point is, my stuff — your stuff — is only as safe as the people our friends call friends.
 Sure, we have anti-virus software and all that other garbage.
 We practice safe sex on Facebook.
-But I think many of us who are normally paranoid (if there is such a thing), think nothing of spilling our guts to long-term, trustworthy friends WHO HAVE LESS COMMON SENSE THAN MY DOG CHANCE!!!!
+But many of us who are normally paranoid — if there is such a thing — think nothing of spilling our guts to long-term, trustworthy friends WHO HAVE LESS COMMON SENSE THAN MY DOG CHANCE!!!!

 Do you have friends like that?
 Only me?